cissefaye/RED-ADMM/README.md

 Saving results
 - Create a `results/` folder to store reconstructions, metric logs (CSV), and any checkpoints.

-Contributing and automation
-- To add development tooling: add a `dev-requirements.txt` and a GitHub Actions workflow that runs linters and tests on push/PRs.

 Need help?
 - If you want, I can:
 	- Apply safe notebook updates (add seeding, `model.eval()`, `torch.no_grad()`, PSNR logging),